Unobstructed Immersed Lagrangian Correspondence and Filtered $A_{\infty}$ Functor: Orientation and sign

 Here the sign $(-1)^{*_I}$ is the Koszul sign, which is determined as follows.
-We remark that $\frak x^I,w,{\bf y}$ coincide with ${\bf x},{\bf y},{\bf z},w$ up to exchanging the order.
-So we shift the degree of them by one and put the sign which arrises when we exchange the order of those variables.
+We remark that $\mathfrak x^I$, $w$,~${\bf y}$ coincide with ${\bf x}$, ${\bf y}$, ${\bf z}$, $w$ up to exchanging the order.
+So we shift the degree of them by one and put the sign which arises when we exchange the order of those variables via Koszul rule.